hata-h/NewsUpdate/README.md

 # NewsUpdate
-NewsUpdate is an Android Application for English Radio Listeners.
+NewsUpdate is an Android Application for English Radio News Listeners.
-This is a rss reader and you can listen pod cast contents listed below.
+This is a rss reader and you can listen to pod cast contents listed below.
 -NHK world RADIO JAPAN(audio)
 -BBC world service(audio)
 -CNN Student News(video)